Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Make "vertical" less anchored in stone, and varying before the connect check.
 * Epsilon's boss card is glitched.
 * Make exits prevent going through walls in other rooms.
+Store actual exits of rooms.
+Transform exits that lead to previous rooms into ReturnExits.
+* Check for space before including a big room.
+- if 33% chance, try to include big room - select random exit and check for space

 **Map Variety Project**

 * Replace AbazonWall with something cooler.
 DeathPit.
-* Make corridors have no side exits, and only accessible from corresponding exits.
 * An image of a huge twisting maze, like brain coral.
 Coloured dots can be clicked to enlarge portions of Faith's End, corresponding to saved World objects.
 * Actually, could the most interesting landmarks on the map be marked, and could the player control their respawning to approach them?
 * The souls you sacrifice on death determine your respawn direction - towards an "Ideology pole" that contains an exit point, one for each caste.
+* Maze of 9x9 inside a gigamaze where black is one caste and white is the other.
+This is in itself a pixel inside a circle gigamaze with all 6 poles.
+Add a tooltip that says "contains X rooms".
+* Add a "Rogue" room with a layout like the OG.

 **Serene Project**